 Begin teaching full time with a full time salary after graduation

 Complete a Master's in Education by the following June

 Who is eligible to apply for this pathway and when do I apply?

 Students apply for this Pathway Fall quarter of their Junior Year.

 The application deadline for the 2023-2025 JMEP cohort is December 1st, 2022.

 - Prompt: Your autobiographical statement should indicate why you are applying to the program and what you hope to gain from the program.
 Please also indicate the development of your teaching interest, your experience (paid or volunteer) related to education, school-age children, and urban schools, and your strengths, skills, or other attributes that are related.

 - Upload Autobiographical Statement in the application form.

 - Junior/Senior Course Planner

-- Students must download and submit a Junior/Senior Course Planner to ensure that they planned out their courses Junior year and ensure that they have enough space during their Senior year to successfully complete the necessary education coursework in addition to their major coursework.
+- Students must either download and fill in this Junior/Senior Course Planner or create their own Junior/Senior Course Planner and upload it to their application.
+This is to ensure they have enough space during their Senior year to successfully complete the necessary education coursework in addition to their major coursework.